fkloosterman/bitbucket-migration/docs/reference/migration_config.md

 - **Phase 1**: Migrate repositories and save mappings to the shared file
 - **Phase 2**: Update cross-repository links using the complete mappings

-Use the `--update-links-only` flag for Phase 2 operations.
+Use the `cross-link` subcommand for Phase 2 operations.

 ---